 This talk was presented at an official TED conference, and was featured by our editors on the home page.

-(and join the private community full of breastfeeding, baby wearing, cosleeping discourse with discussion rooms and pre-recorded videos led by me...a holistic childbirth educator, holistic physiologic doula, holistic postpartum doula, breastfeeding specialist, and mama of 4 children.)
+Join the private community full of breastfeeding, babywearing, cosleeping discourse with discussion rooms and videos.
+All led by me... a holistic childbirth educator, holistic physiologic doula, holistic maternal care provider, holistic postpartum doula, breastfeeding specialist, and mama of 5 babies, 4 living.

 Thank you, God, for everything I have in my life.